 - radiotherapy – where radiation is used to kill cancer cells

-- biological treatments – a newer type of medication that increase the effectiveness of chemotherapy and prevent the cancer from spreading
+- biological treatments – a newer type of medication that increases the effectiveness of chemotherapy and prevents the cancer spreading

-As with most types of cancer, the chance of a complete cure depends on how far the cancer has advanced by the time it is diagnosed.
-If the cancer is confined to the bowel then surgery will usually be able to completely remove it.
+As with most types of cancer, the chances of a complete cure depends on how far it has advanced by the time it is diagnosed.
+If the cancer is confined to the bowel, surgery will usually be able to completely remove it.

 Read more about how bowel cancer is treated and living with bowel cancer.

 How well your local NHS performs